aptech/docs/docs/CR-dummy.rst

 Format
 ----------------
 .. function:: dummy(x, v)

+    :param x:
-    :param x: Nx1 vector of data that is to be broken up into dummy variables.
+    :type x: Nx1 vector of data that is to be broken up into dummy variables

-    :type x: TODO
+    :param v:  These categories should not
+        overlap.

-    :param v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used.
-These categories should not overlap.
+    :type v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used
-    :type v: TODO

     :returns: y (*TODO*), NxK matrix containing the K dummy variables.